sdelliot/firewheel/docs/source/model_component/mc_install.rst

 - ``mc_name`` -- The name of the Model Component.
 - ``mc_dir`` -- The full path to the model component directory.

-In addition to any variables the specific tasks need, the ``vars.yml`` *should* have a ``cached_files`` key where a list of the final output files is listed.
+In addition to any variables the specific tasks need, the ``vars.yml`` *should* have a ``required_files`` key where a list of the final output files is listed.
 This is because FIREWHEEL supports caching pre-computed blobs from various resources to enable offline experiment access.
-The process of collecting cached files is automatically handled by FIREWHEEL and using this process is discussed in detail in :ref:`mc_install_cache`.
+The process of collecting offline required files is automatically handled by FIREWHEEL and using this process is discussed in detail in :ref:`mc_install_cache`.
-These cached files should be defined in ``INSTALL/vars.yml`` and the model component installation is assumed to be complete when all ``cached_files`` are present.
+These required files should be defined in ``INSTALL/vars.yml`` and the model component installation is assumed to be complete when all ``required_files`` are present.
-If no ``cached_files`` are needed, then it can be omitted from ``INSTALL/vars.yml``.
+If no ``required_files`` are needed, then it can be omitted from ``INSTALL/vars.yml``.

 Continuing the example from above, the end result of ``tasks.yml`` is the creation of the file ``{{ mc_dir }}/vm_resources/debs/htop-1_0_2_debs.tgz``.
 Rather than run the tasks (which assume online access), users could provide this file from a cache.